"Do the least to achieve the most"

 Considered a "Gold Standard" for chiropractic techniques, the Gonstead Method of chiropractic care was developed by Dr. Clarence S. Gonstead of Mt.
 Horeb, Wisconsin beginning in 1923.
 He refined his unique system over a 55 year period.

 The Gonstead Method focuses on being as specific as possible with the examination and adjustment of the patient.
 The examination includes taking a detailed history, instrumentation, static palpation, motion palpation, neurological testing and often times, full spine x-rays taken in the standing, weight bearing position.
 Necessity of x-rays is determined during the functional examination.
-Lastly, the patient recieves a very specific hands-on adjustment.
+Lastly, the patient receives a very specific hands-on adjustment.

 By using his or her hands as adjusting tools, the Gonstead chiropractor is better able to sense the relaxation of the patient and to control the direction and amplitude of the adjustment needed for each individual patient.
 No mechanical instrument can match the sensitivity of feel or timing of an applied force from a skilled chiropractor's hands.